 Have a picnic

-- Beecraigs Country Park, near Linlithgow – Awarded a 4-star rating from VisitScotland, the largest of West Lothian’s country parks, Beecraigs has something for all the family.
+- Beecraigs Country Park, near Linlithgow – awarded a 4-star rating from VisitScotland, the largest of West Lothian’s country parks, Beecraigs has something for all the family.
 Take a short walk on one of the many trails or let the little ones run wild around the playpark before you tuck into your picnic on the banks of the lake.
-After your picnic make sure to stop off and say hello to the Highland and Belted Galloway cows and calves, and try to catch a glimpse of some of the park’s wildlife, including red deer.
+After your picnic, make sure to stop off and say hello to the Highland and Belted Galloway cows and calves, and try to catch a glimpse of some of the park’s wildlife, including red deer.

-- Strathyre to Lochearnhead – Just bought a bike but still undecided on where to find the best cycling route?
+- Strathyre to Lochearnhead – just bought a bike but still undecided on where to find the best cycling route?
 Mostly traffic free, begin your first cycling adventure from Strathyre to Lochearnhead.
 Meander through the vivid colours of Strathyre Forest and the rugged surrounding landscape, and why not stop off for a quick bite to eat before setting off again to Lochearnhead?
 Highlights include part of the BLiSS Art Trail which showcases the very best art sculptures from local artists, make sure to keep your eyes peeled for some interesting characters along the way, such as Drover’s Bho the Highland Cow and Ewen the West Highland Terrier.

 Perfect photo opportunities

-- Arthur’s Seat, Edinburgh – Watch the city of Edinburgh unfold right in front of your eyes as you climb up this extinct volcano, giving you the perfect opportunity to capture some of the best shots of the extraordinary views from the summit.
+- Arthur’s Seat, Edinburgh – watch the city of Edinburgh unfold right in front of your eyes as you climb up this extinct volcano, giving you the perfect opportunity to capture some of the best shots of the extraordinary views from the summit.

-- Dunrobin Castle, Sutherland – Straight out of a fairytale!
+- Dunrobin Castle, Sutherland – straight out of a fairytale!
 Photographers will not be able to believe their eyes when they come across this beauty.
 Snap away at the castle’s beautiful exterior and interior which boasts opulent dining rooms and a decorative library.

-- Benmore Botanic Garden, Benmore by Dunoon – Head on down to the beautiful Benmore Botanic Garden this spring!
+- Benmore Botanic Garden, Benmore by Dunoon – head on down to the beautiful Benmore Botanic Garden this spring!
 The garden is the perfect place to set up your camera and capture nature at its finest.

-- East Aquhorthies Stone Circle, Aberdeenshire – If you’re a sucker for taking pictures of beautiful starry night skies, then the East Aquhorthies Stone Circle is the place for you!
+- East Aquhorthies Stone Circle, Aberdeenshire – if you’re a sucker for taking pictures of beautiful starry night skies, then the East Aquhorthies Stone Circle is the place for you!

-- Ashton Lane, Glasgow – enjoy this beautiful cobbled backstreet with its pretty bars and restaurants, and even a licensed cinema.
+- Ashton Lane, Glasgow – enjoy this beautiful cobbled backstreet with its pretty bars and restaurants and a licensed cinema.

-- Cairngorm Reindeer Centre, Aviemore – Get up close and personal and take a selfie with your new furry friends!
+- Cairngorm Reindeer Centre, Aviemore – get up close and personal and take a selfie with your new furry friends!

-- Glenfinnan Viaduct – If you’re a Harry Potter fan then you will definitely not want to miss the opportunity of going up north to take pictures of the Glenfinnan Viaduct.
+- Glenfinnan Viaduct – if you’re a Harry Potter fan then you will definitely not want to miss the opportunity of going up north to take pictures of the Glenfinnan Viaduct.

 Soak up the spring sunshine by getting outdoors

 - Nae Limits, by Pitlochry – Perthshire is definitely the go-to place for adrenaline junkie activities.
 Book yourself and the whole family to go white-water rafting at Nae Limits.
-Start by cruising down the River Findhorn before things start to pick up the pace taking, twists and turns round the river bends!
+Start by cruising down the River Findhorn before things start to pick up the pace, taking twists and turns round the river bends.

-- The Scottish Sea Kayak Trail – Make a splash this spring by kayaking along the stretch of the west coast, from the Isle of Gigha to Ullapool.
+- The Scottish Sea Kayak Trail – make a splash this spring by kayaking along the stretch of the west coast, from the Isle of Gigha to Ullapool.

-- Go Ape!, Aberfoyle – There’s lots of fun to be had at Go Ape!
+- Go Ape!, Aberfoyle – there’s lots of fun to be had at Go Ape!
 Embrace your inner Tarzan with zip-wires, rope-swings and tree-top walkways.